mathieu-clement/cs686-big-data-p2/README.md

 `LC_ALL=C` given for reference, will speed up alphanumeric sorts dramatically, avoids UTF-8 type comparisons. `-k2` sorts using the second column (here, the temperature). `-S 80%` permits sort to use 80 % of the system memory.
 The output is piped to grep to exclude (`-v`) results such as 5.04235E-4 because numerical sort doesn't work with scientific notation.
 Definitely look at the `--parallel` option on newer version of GNU sort (the bass machines have antique software so that wasn't an option).

 In the process I wrote a little utility to reverse geocode a geohash to an address using the Python Geohash library and querying the Nominatim web service (used by OpenStreetMap).

-These temperatures are plausible.
-Similar temperatures can be seen from adjacent geohashes, so they don't seem to be anomalies.

 ## Deliverable II